AlousTheCode/Project3/readme.md

 OS: For file existence checks and path management.

 Project Structure
-library_app_gui.py: The main source code containing the GUI, logic, and algorithms.
+Library Management System.py : The main source code containing the GUI, logic, and algorithms.

 my_books.txt: The text file used as a database to store book titles and ratings.